ft-interactive/g-axis/README.md

 nearer the bottom.

 #### <a id='ylinearframeName'>myAxis.frameName([String])</a>
-Used to pass the id of the current plot object.
-Used to add unique ids to the tick label for use with the illustratore Pre Flight script. frameName is passed into the object keys loop.
+Used to pass the id of the current plot object and add unique ids to the tick label for use with the illustrator Pre Flight script. frameName is passed into the object keys loop and is intergral.
 ```
 yAxis
   .frameName(frameName)
 ```

 #### <a id='ylinearinvert'>myAxis.invert([Boolean])</a>
 Inverts the scale so that the lowest figures are nearer the top and the highest figures are nearer the bottom.